momacs/pram/README.md

 [ -f requirements.txt ] && python -m pip install -r requirements.txt
 ```

 The same result can be achieved with one of the commands of the [`momacs`](https://github.com/momacs/misc) command-line utility.
-Another command can be subsequently used to update an existing PRAM `venv` with the latest version of the source code from the present repository.
+Another command can be used subsequently to update an existing PRAM `venv` with the latest version of the source code from the present repository.
 These two commands are, respectively:
 ```
 momacs pram make-venv
 momacs pram update-venv
 ```

-Once a PRAM `venv` has been activated, run the following from the `src` directory to see the results of a simple simulation:
+Once a PRAM `venv` has been activated, running the following from the `src` directory will display results of a simple simulation:
 ```
 python sim_01_simple.py
 ```